hansmlee/udacity-blockchain-nanodegree/Project Two/README.md

 # ND1309 C2 Ethereum Smart Contracts, Tokens and Dapps - Project Starter
 **PROJECT: Decentralized Star Notary Service Project** - For this project, you will create a DApp by adding functionality with your smart contract and deploy it on the public testnet.

+Submission Information

+Your ERC-721 Token Name: Star Token
+Your ERC-721 Token Symbol: STK
+Version of the Truffle and OpenZeppelin used: Truffle v5.1.44 (core: 5.1.44) | OpenZeppelin version 2.1.2 The deployed smart contract address on rinkeby test network: 0x1209562a12bB99fE01BFb0154C2A588Ed078aA3a

 ### ToDo
 This Starter Code has already implemented the functionalities you implemented in the StarNotary (Version 2) exercise, and have comments in all the files you need to implement your tasks.